callumcurtis/firehose/docs/plan.md

 - [ ] C.10.2: Data is audited in batches in the Iceberg tables used for backfilling
 - [ ] C.10.3: Tensorflow Data Validation is used for auditing the Iceberg tables in batches

+## S.9: I.11: Clickstream Data

+Idea: synthesize user interaction events, stream them into the system, sessionize them, and incorporate the data into recommendation generation.